-Eternals’ first post credits scene shows Thena, Makkari, and Druig on their ship just as they realize that Sersi, Phastos, Kingo, and Sprite have been taken by the Celestial Arishem.
+Eternals’ first post credits scene shows Thena, Makkari, and Druig on their ship just as they realize that Sersi, Phastos, and Kingo have been taken by the Celestial Arishem.
 Before they can formulate a plan, they’re interrupted by none other than Eros, played by Harry Styles.
 Introduced explicitly as Thanos’ brother by his sidekick Pip (Patton Oswalt), Eros offers to help the Eternals save their friends.
 And his fuckboi nature seems to be intact, as his introduction is set to “Feels Like the First Time” and he flirts with Thena.

 Since the film ends with the standard “Eternals will return ...” promise, Eros is probably included in that now, too.
 Should this movie succeed, it’s possible that Styles is locked in for an Eternals 2, and maybe even his own movie or show.
 (Surely his absence from the whole Infinity Saga is substantial enough for either.)
 How he connects to the Celestials and his overall purpose in the MCU remains to be seen, as is whether or not Thanos will pop up again for another Marvel sibling spat.
 Either way, the Eternals have themselves a new ally against the Celestials.
 One who will undoubtedly end up causing some trouble for them.